-Song Ryu is a partner at Yoon & Yang LLC and a member of the firm’s competition and antitrust practice group.
-He advises Korean and multinational corporations on broadcasting/communications and antitrust matters involving the interface between antitrust law and intellectual property rights; abuse of dominance; corporate leniency programmes; merger control; unfair business practice; and administrative/civil/criminal litigation.
+Song Ryu is a partner at Yoon & Yang LLC and member of the firm’s competition and antitrust practice group.
+He advises Korean and multinational corporations on antitrust matters.
+His expertise focuses on the interface between antitrust law and intellectual property rights, abuse of dominance, leniency programs, merger control, unfair business practice, and administrative/civil/criminal litigation.

-He has successfully represented leading Korean and multinational corporations in various antitrust cases, including defending a class action brought to the US District Court in the Northern District of California by consumers in the USA against Korean ramen manufacturers for the latter’s involvement in a price-fixing cartel over ramen; and representing United Technologies Corporation in the KFTC’s merger review investigation into its acquisition of Rockwell Collins and Raytheon Company, which resulted in the KFTC’s unconditional approval.
+He has successfully represented many leading Korean and multinational corporations in various antitrust cases.
+Most recently, he successfully defended a leading multinational conveyor belt manufacturer in a KFTC cartel investigation, resulting in the award of full immunity and amnesty without any administrative surcharge or criminal prosecution.
+He was also involved in the representation of United Technologies Corporation in the KFTC’s merger review investigation into its acquisition of Rockwell Collins and Raytheon Company, which resulted in the KFTC’s unconditional approval.

-Since 2012, he has regularly written for LexisNexis UK’s LexisPSL Practice Note on Competition (International Cartel Enforcement and Merger Control).
-He is also the co-author of several international publications, including Practical Law Global Guide: Competition and Cartel Leniency 2018/2019 and the South Korea chapter of Chambers Global Practice Guide: Merger Control 2019.
+Since 2012, he has been a regular contributor to LexisNexis UK’s LexisPSL Practice Note on Competition (International Cartel Enforcement and Merger Control).
+He is also the co-author of several international publications, including the South Korea chapter of Chambers Global Practice Guide: Merger Control 2019, 2020.

 He is a graduate of Hanyang University College of Law (LLB, 2001) and Boston University School of Law (LLM, 2011).
+He worked as a visiting foreign lawyer in the New York office of Ropes & Gray.
 He is admitted to the Bar in Korea.